Reduced Data-Driven Turbulence Closure for Capturing Long-Term Statistics: Results

 The LF solver without closure model reaches a 65 times speedup with respect to the HF solver in practice.
 The Smagorinsky and TO model have an acceptably low overhead. ``TO track" refers to the setup where the TO parameterization is used to track 4 QoIs from a reference simulation.
 This setup is slightly slower than the online variant with resampling, because it needs to read the reference data from disk.

 The CNN subgrid parameterization leads to serious overhead.
 In fact, one LF time step with CNN is slower than one HF time step, such that all the speedup can be attributed to the coarser time step.
 Normally, making predictions in batches improves efficiency of neural networks.
-However, due to the recurrent nature of predicting the subgrid term this is not possible.
+However, the input of the CNN in the subgrid parametrization depends on the output of the CNN in the previous time step.
+Due to this recurrent nature of predicting the subgrid term, it is not possible to predict the SGS term for multiple time steps in one batch.

 Before the CNN and TO surrogates can be used, they need to be trained on reference data.
 Table \ref{tab: training time} reports the training time for a CNN and the TO parameterization.
 Note that training the TO method involves running an LF simulation that tracks the HF QoI data in the training domain.
 The TO method needs a longer reference run than the CNN, which leads to extra costs.
-Taking all this together the total runtime for finding long term distributions is roughly the same with the TO method and the CNN parametrization.
+Taking all this together, the total runtime for finding long term distributions is roughly the same with the TO method and the CNN parametrization.
 Note that this is problem specific and heavily depends on how much training data both methods need.
+Also the efficiency of the code implementation and the compute architecture play an important role.
+Our base solver is an in-house Python code, certainly slower than (more optimized) similar codes written in other languages.
+Moreover, newer GPUs tend to be optimized for deep learning, leading to faster training and evaluation of the CNNs.
+The evaluation time of the base solver and the tau-orthogonal method (which also run on the GPU), would likely not profit at the same rate from these optimizations, which would alter the reported relative performance numbers.

 To assess the uncertainty in stochastic data-driven surrogates, one might want to run an ensemble of simulations.
 For the CNN parameterization this would entail performing a new costly training for every ensemble member.
 For the TO parameterization the online evaluation just needs to be performed with a different random seed.